 Jam-Filled Thumbprint Cookies

-1/2 jar Confituras cinnamon cranberry jam (or other flavor of your choice)
+- 1/2 jar Confituras cinnamon cranberry jam (or other flavors of your choice)

 - Preheat oven to 375.
 Line a baking sheet with parchment paper or a silpat sheet and set aside.

 - In the bowl of a standing mixer using the paddle attachment, cream butter, and sugar together on medium-high until light and fluffy, about 3-5 minutes.
 Beat in egg yolks one at a time, scraping down sides of bowl between each, then mix in vanilla.
 In a small bowl, combine flour and salt and add to butter mixture, mixing on low until dough comes together.

 - Form dough into 1″ balls and place on baking sheet about 1″ apart.
 With your thumb, make a small indention in each cookie.

 - Bake cookies for about 8-10 minutes, then remove from the oven and fill each indention with a small amount of jam.
 Return to the oven for another 5-6 minutes and bake until cookies appear dry to the touch and the faintest golden brown.
 Cool on a rack and dust with powdered sugar.